Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Create an Event Hub

 You now need to create an Azure Event Hub, that will be used to receive the IoT Hub lifecycle events.
-Go through the steps descibed in the [Create an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) quickstart.
+Go through the steps described in the [Create an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) quickstart.
 Reuse the resource group you created for the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)).
 Remember your event hub name and namespace.
 You will use this when you setup the lifecycle function and IoT Hub route in the next sections.

 ### Create an Azure Function